alirni/alirni/README.md

 #### Hi there 👋
-As a front-end developer, I have been working since 2016.
-I have developed web applications using modern JavaScript.
-I have experience working with agile methods and am interested in teamwork.
+I have been working as a front-end developer since 2016, during which time I have gained experience in developing web applications using modern JavaScript frameworks like React.
+Refactoring old code is one of my favourite things to do.
+I am proficient in agile development methodologies and enjoy collaborating with others in a team setting.